DeltaRig/Angular/README.md

 - By default all properties of components are only accessible inside these components, not from outside and that generally is a good thing.

+*Lifecycle:*
+- _ngOnChanges_: Called after a bound input property changes
+- _ngOnInit_: Called once the component is initialized
+- _ngDoCheck_: Called during every change detection run
+- _ngAfterContentInit_: Called after content (ng-content) has been projected into view
+- _ngAfterContentChecked_: Called every time the projected content has been checked
+- _ngAfterViweInit_: Called after the component's view (and child views) has been initialized
+- _ngAfterViewChecked_: Called every time the view (and child views) have been checked
+- _ngOnDetroy_: Called once the component is about to be destroyed

 #### Encapsulation

 Style encapsulation refers to how CSS styles are applied and isolated within a specific component without affecting other components in the application.